ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-Pt-Wrapper**](https://github.com/HowToSD/ComfyUI-Pt-Wrapper): PyTorch extension for ComfyUI featuring extensive PyTorch wrapper nodes for seamless tensor operations and PyTorch model training.
 - [**Audio nodes**](https://github.com/gitmylo/ComfyUI-audio-nodes): Various nodes related to audio.
 - [**ComfyUI Gemini Pro Node**](https://github.com/penposs/ComfyUI_Gemini_Pro): This is a Google Gemini Pro API integration node for ComfyUI, supporting text, image, video, and audio inputs.
-- [**wavespeed-comfyui**](https://github.com/WaveSpeedAI/wavespeed-comfyui): This is a custom node for ComfyUI that allows you to use the WaveSpeed AI API directly in ComfyUI.
-WaveSpeed AI is a high-performance AI image and video generation service platform offering industry-leading generation speeds.
-For more information, see [a/WaveSpeed AI Documentation](https://wavespeed.ai/docs).
 - [**oshtz Nodes**](https://github.com/oshtz/ComfyUI-oshtz-nodes): Custom ComfyUI nodes including LLM integration, LoRA switchers, image tools, and more
 - [**Negative Rejection Steering**](https://github.com/Reithan/negative_rejection_steering): NRS seeks to replace the 'naive' linear interpolation of Classifier Free Guidance with a more nuanced and composable steering of the generation process with better mathematical basis.
 - [**Comfy UI QR Codes**](https://github.com/yolanother/DTAIComfyQRCodes): This extension introduces QR code nodes for the Comfy UI stable diffusion client.
 NOTE: ComfyUI qrcode extension required.